Who are micro-influencers and do we really need them?

-You can calculate the engagement rate of a page manually by simply dividing the average likes to the number of followers and multiplying it by 100%, or use one of many calculating tools available on the market (such as Phlanx and WeFind).
+You can calculate the engagement rate of a page manually by simply dividing the sum of average likes and average comments to the number of followers and multiplying it by 100%, or use one of many calculating tools available on the market (such as Phlanx,WeFind and Mango Score Calculator).

 As for micro-influencers, it’s not a secret that they ultimately have higher engagement rates and are more effective at generating leads and sales for a product.

 This is explained by a simple social media rule of thumb: the smaller the audience size, the higher the engagement.
 Here you can find some stats for the average engagement rate based on followers:

 Ever noticed what kinds of pages you engage in the most?
 Probably, the more relatable ones.
 That’s the reason people like and comment on micro-influencers’ posts, and watch and reply to most of their stories—because they are down to earth.

 People like to see that the influencers they follow on social media have similar experiences to them, that they can relate to their problems.
 In that case, their “recommendation stamp” gets stronger as people love to see themselves in these aspirational ads.